kct2020/shrewdies-com-skeleventy/site/about-shrewdies/purpose-of-shrewdies-com.md

 ---

 <h2 id="intro">Purpose of {{ site.domain }}</h2>
+    <p>Currently, Shrewdies.com has 2 purposes:</p>
+<h3 id="docs">1) Shrewd Learning Services Documentation</h3>
+<p>I provide several resorces and other support services that help people learn online.
+So I use Shrewdies.com to provide documentation for those services.</p>
+<h3 id="subject">2) New Shrewd Learning Subjects</h3>
+My current subjects are:<ul>
+<li>This learning website.</li>
+<li>GoutPal for gout topics.</li>
+<li>Foodary and related sites for food topics</li>
+</ul><p>However, I intend to collaborate with learners to cover as many subjects as we are interested in.
+So I will start with articles about other topics here.
+Then add articles until I have 50 that represent an interesting subject.
+At which time, I will consider if that subject deserves a separate website.</p>

 <h2 id="statement">Purpose Statement for {{ site.domain }}</h2>
 <q>The purpose of Shrewdies.com is to explain Shrewd Learning Services and to evolve new Shrewd Learning Projects.</q>